OWASP/API-Security/CONTRIBUTING.md

   be released, then all changes should be merged back into `master`.

 A variety of supporting branches are used to aid parallel development.
-These branches have a limited life time, since they will be removed eventually.
+These branches have a limited lifespan, since they will be removed eventually.

 ## Contributing

 Contributions to this repository are welcome.
 For ease of managing, please follow the steps below:

-1. Fork this repository to your account
+1. Fork this repository to your account.

-2. Clone your copy of this repository, locally
+2. Clone your copy of this repository, locally.
    ```
    git clone https://github.com/YOU/API-Security.git
    ```
-3. Create a new branch based on `develop` (e.g. `fix/foreword-section`)
+3. Create a new branch based on `develop` (e.g., `fix/foreword-section`).
    ```
    git checkout develop && git checkout -b fix/foreword-section
    ```
 4. Apply your changes.

-   Please always follow our style conventions.
+   Please, always follow our style conventions.

    Although there's an [`.editorconfig` file][1] on repository's root, your editor may not support it.
-To know more about [EditorConfig][2] and text editors/IDEs support check the website: https://editorconfig.org/
+To learn more about [EditorConfig][2] and text editors/IDEs support, check the website: https://editorconfig.org/.

-5. Commit your changes
+5. Commit your changes.

-   1. Check modified files and add only required ones (e.g. build artifacts SHOULD NOT be tracked)
+   1. Check modified files and add only required ones (e.g., build artifacts SHOULD NOT be tracked).
-   2. Commit message first line should provide a brief description of your changes.
-You can go into details on the optional commit message body.
+   2. The first line of the commit message should provide a brief description of your changes.
+You can go into more details on the optional commit message body.

-6. Push changes to your public repository
+6. Push changes to your public repository.
    ```
    git push origin fix/foreword-section
    ```